MySecureVaultCa/MySecureVault/README.md

 You can download the software and use it, but for the moment, the installation is undocumented.
 I can tell you that it is written in PHP with a MySQL 5.7 backend, and that the database connection info is in the functions.php file.
 Eventually, I will document it better.

 ## Enterprise functionalities
 At first, I did not develop MySecureVault to have auditing, RBAC, or other fancy discovery functionalities.
 I do not offer official enterprise or paid support, but I guess this could come in the future.
-I wanted to keep MySecureVault.
+I wanted to keep MySecureVault as secure and simple as possible.